Grid-tie systemsHybrid systemsOff-grid systemsInvertersPV system design

 Off-grid systems

 Off-grid systems aren't affected by power disruptions in the grid at all, because they aren't connected to the grid to begin with.
-These systems are normally used in remote locations where it's hard to connect to the grid or the power outages are a constant problem.
-You are guaranteed uninterrupted power supply as long as your battery bank is big enough for your house and you keep the batteries charged.
+These systems are normally used in remote locations where it's hard to connect to the grid or power outages are a constant problem.
+You are guaranteed an uninterrupted power supply as long as your battery bank is big enough for your house and you keep the batteries charged.

 Hybrid

 Hybrid systems are somewhat of a compromise between the two previous types.
 You earn credits by sending solar energy to the grid, but purchase batteries that will save you in an emergency situation.
-It makes sense to go for supplementary energy storage if uninterrupted power supply is critical for you, your home or business.
+It makes sense to go for supplementary energy storage if an uninterrupted power supply is critical for you, your home or business.
 For example, if you work with medical equipment, sudden loss of power can be dangerous.

 Andrey Gorichenski